mathjax/MathJax-docs/web/configuration.rst

 mathematics that has already been typeset, as that data was stored in the objects that have been discarded when the new ones are created.
-This includes the data about the global font cache for SVG output, and the CHTML CSS cache, so this is not someting you should do lightly.
+This includes the data about the global font cache for SVG output, and the CHTML CSS cache, so this is not something you should do lightly.

 .. _v2-to-v3-converter:

 Converting your old Configuration to v4
 =======================================

-The configuration options for v4 are bascially the same as for v3, with some new ones added, you should be able to use your current v3 configuration in v4 without change.
+The configuration options for v4 are basically the same as for v3, with some new ones added, you should be able to use your current v3 configuration in v4 without change.
 The only major caveat is if you have used a :js:meth:`ready()` function in the ``startup`` section of